Consumer Control is Cool

 Don’t let fear of failure keep your brand from trying new things.
 Consumers will forgive mistakes if you listen and respond quickly.

-Companies with rapid growth experience have learned to deploy relevant and high-quality services and react fast — very fast! — to any mistakes that consumers call to their attention.
+Companies with rapid growth experience have learned to deploy relevant and high-quality all day call service to react fast — very fast in assisting customers! — to any mistakes that consumers call to their attention.
 Let’s face it, the mobile generation are powerfully vocal and passionate — and they will be fiercely loyal to the brands who best respond to their needs, desires, and issues.

 Consumer control means brand confidence, which will in turn earn consumer confidence.